 In response to the growing societal problems of cybersex addiction and sexual compulsivity, I’ve received specialized training in working with sex addicts, their partners and children, through IITAP’s Certified Sexual Addiction Therapist training program developed by Patrick Carnes, Ph.D.

 As a Certified Gottman Educator, I've offered Bringing Baby Home workshops developed by John Gottman, Ph.D. for couples experiencing the transition to parenting.
 These research- based/research –tested workshops teach couples both the skills they need in order to enhance the friendship quality of their relationships while adjusting to being parents, and basic facts about how to meet the psychological needs of their infants.

 As an author, my intentions have been to raise awareness about issues relevant to child abuse prevention and healing, the effects of PTSD on marriage and family life, and current cultural issues related to child development.
 My memoirs When the Piano Stops and Never Tell are about my own experiences as an incest survivor and patient in therapy during a period of my life when, while my husband and I were rearing our children, I was struggling with resultant PTSD.
-I’ve also been a regular blogger for Psychology Today Magazine, since 2010, writing about varied topics related to overcoming child abuse.
-These, as well as articles I’ve written for other venues are listed in the author section of this website.
+I was a regular blogger for Psychology Today Magazine, 2010 - 2012, writing about varied topics related to overcoming child abuse.
+These, as well as some of the articles I’ve written for other venues, are listed in the author section of this website.

 I'm also a member of the RAINN Speakers Bureau.
 RAINN stands for the Rape Abuse and Incest National Network.
 More details and access to any needed help are available at their website.